26 asteroids discovered to date (16 NEAT and 10 night sky)

 KRA043 was designated 2010 BN4 (K10B04N).
 Many observations from single nights were found.
 The orbit is from 4 oppositions 1999 - 2010.
 With this orbit I found another 12 observations from 2002 April/May in Palomar/NEAT data.

-six images are of good quality, 2010 AN39 appears stellar.
+The last six images are of good quality, 2010 AN39 appears

 The new unknown asteroid was again there.
 I measured the positions and sent them to the MPC.